Updated: December 23, 2020

 Growing pressure over journalists and media

-Earlier this month, journalist Khaled Drareni was sentenced to three years in prison for reporting on the Hirak protest movement.
+In early August, journalist Khaled Drareni was sentenced to three years in prison for reporting on the Hirak protest movement.
 The IFJ and other international journalists associations and human rights organizations strongly condemned his sentence.

 In July, Ali Djamel Toubal, who had also reported on the anti-regime demonstrations, was sentenced to 15 months in prison on charges of “insulting official state institutions.”

 IFJ General Secretary, Anthony Bellanger, said: “We are deeply concerned over the deteriorating state of press freedom in Algeria.
 We demand the immediate release of Abdelkrim Zeghileche and all the journalists detained in Algeria.”